-- Visit St. Augustine beach en routing Lighthouse and Maritime museum.
+- Visit St. Augustine beach routing Lighthouse and Maritime Museum.

 - Relax on the beach till afternoon and on return go for alligator farm.
-There are a couple of restaurants in between or at alligator farm, have lunch there.
+A couple of restaurants in between or at alligator farm have lunch there.

-- In the late evening, go for an ancient city tour with many attractions like Oldest House, the architecture of Governor House, Flagler College, Lightner Museum, Old Jail, Old winery, Old City Cigars, and enjoy the vibes of Cadiz street and Charlotte street.
+- In the late evening, go for an ancient city tour with many attractions like Oldest House, the architecture of Governor House, Flagler College, Lightner Museum, Old Jail, Old Winery, and Old City Cigars, and enjoy the vibes of Cadiz Street and Charlotte Street.